20 Beloved Snacks Vanishing From Grocery Shelves This Year

 The baked scoops have become a go-to for those looking for a lighter tortilla chip that's still optimal for salsa scoopability—because they're baked, not fried, they contain less fat.
 Unfortunately, they're another product Frito-Lay paused production on while they focus building up stock for more popular items.
 No word yet on when it's coming back.

 Now, before you freak out, let's make it clear that Goldfish crackers aren't going anywhere.
-However, Campbell confirmed they were taken by surprise with the sudden surge in demand for this popular product during the pandemic, and have had some trouble keeping it in stock earlier this year.
+However, Campbell was met with the sudden surge in demand for this popular product during the pandemic, and have had some trouble keeping it in stock earlier this year.
 Since then, they've increased production and introduced some new items like Veggie Goldfish.
 Hopefully this means the days of Goldfish shortage are firmly behind us.

 Pepperidge Farm confirmed on Twitter they are pausing production on their Geneva cookies in order to maximize their overall output.
 But the good news is these babies will be making a comeback!